apache/maven-site/content/markdown/project-roles.md

 People who use Maven, have joined the Maven community and contribute back to the community.
 This includes people who:
-* Submit reports of the results of testing proposed releases of Maven and Maven plugins
+* Submit reports of the results of testing proposed releases of Maven and Maven plugins,
-* Answer questions on the [Maven user list][2] (or even other Maven user communities)
+* Answer questions on the [Maven user list][2] (or even other Maven user communities),
-* Submit patches to resolve reported bugs in Maven or Maven plugins hosted at Apache.
+* Submit patches to resolve reported bugs in Maven or Maven plugins hosted at Apache,
 * Help curate bug reports by identifying duplicate reports, or related issues.